Deepa-Mandal/YouTube_Fetch_API/README.md

 - Server should call the YouTube API continuously in background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
 - A basic search API to search the stored videos using their title and description.
+# Method Used
+Used Cron Jobs django_cron to fetch videos after every 10 minutes using Youtube Data Api and save it to the db